 But they need and long for relationships not based solely on their role as a pastor.

 Church Pastors often encounter difficulty in locating relationships outside the church.
-They may not have the opportunity to identify and develop these relationships.
+As a result, they may not have the opportunity to identify and develop these relationships.

 Spiritual Connections.
 They need time to spend alone with God.
 Even a minister’s relationship with God can become complacent and cold.